Music library editorial standards

-I have a quite large music library and I care about keeping it nice and clean.
-To do so, I use editorial standards — a set of few simple rules that helps to make all titles accurate and informative.
+I have quite a large music library, and I care about keeping it nice and clean a lot.
+To do so, I use editorial standards — a set of few simple rules that help to make all titles accurate and informative.

 Organizing music library